 A Suite TransformationOn the second floor, we built a small addition over the sunroom, transforming a cramped primary bedroom into a suite with walk-in closet and small sitting area.

-Prior to replacing the siding, we added 2” of walls insulation, and we air sealed the exposed band joist area of the basement.
+Prior to replacing the siding, we added 2” of wall insulation, and we air sealed the exposed band joist area of the basement.
 These improvements allowed us to install a lower capacity heat pump system.
 Additional energy upgrades included a heat pump water heater, energy recovery ventilator, and 8.3 kw solar array.